-The Centers for Disease Control and Prevention (CDC) and numerous other independent researchers clearly demonstrate that consistent physical activity increases learning, enhances self-esteem, and improves health.
+The Centers for Disease Control and Prevention (CDC) and numerous other independent researchers clearly demonstrate that physical activity has positive impacts.
+Regular exercise will increase learning, enhance self-esteem, and improve overall health.
 Physical Education is essential to achieve these outcomes.

-Underlying all the 230 yearly course offerings is the opportunity for vigorous physical activity with emphasis on health-related components of fitness.
-Enrolled students are exposed to a curriculum wherein they have a greater understanding of the benefits of regular physical activity and some specific methods of accomplishing personal goals as they relate to health and fitness.
+All 230 courses promote the opportunity for vigorous exercise and fitness education.
+By participating in courses that promote physical activity, enrolled students will gain a greater understanding of the benefits of regular physical activity.
+They will learn some specific methods of accomplishing personal goals as they relate to health and fitness.

-In direct support of the mission of the Department of Kinesiology and Health Education, the Division seeks to enhance the quality of life of the general public through research, instruction, and service in the areas of health, exercise, and sport.
-To this end the Division provides an avenue for highly qualified faculty and teaching assistants to disseminate current research and professional expertise to participants.
+In supporting the mission of the Department of Kinesiology and Health Education, the division seeks to enhance the quality of life of the general public through research, instruction, and service in the areas of health, exercise, and sport.
+To this end, the division provides an avenue for highly qualified faculty and teaching assistants to disseminate current research and professional expertise to participants.